Sport in Kosovo: Football in Kosovo

+Early Years

 In 1922 the two first football clubs were formed: FC Gjakova and FC Prishtina.
 Until 1926 the clubs competed within the several levels of the Belgrade Football Subassociation, and after 1926, clubs from Kosovo were integrated into the newly formed Skopje Football Subassociation.
 The subassociations organised different levels of leagues which served as qualification leagues for the Yugoslav championship.
 From 1945 until 1991, football in the former Yugoslavia advanced so fast that in 1946 the Football Federation of Kosovo was formed as a subsidiary of the Football Federation of Yugoslavia.
 The most successful team from Kosovo in the first league of Yugoslavia was FC Prishtina.
 In 1991 the Football Federation of Kosovo was refounded after all football players from Kosovo were banned from the First League in Yugoslavia.
 The first game was held in KF Flamurtari's stadium on 13 September 1991 in Pristina, which also marked the start of the first independent championship in Kosovo.
 The governing body in Kosovo is responsible for the national team and for most of the main cup competitions.

 Currently, Kosovo has a football league system which incorporates a number of clubs.
 The top division, the Raiffeisen Super League, has 12 teams.
 The league was founded in 1945 and is organized by the Football Federation of Kosovo.
 The other three professional divisions are the first league which includes 16 teams, and the second and third league.
 The main cup competition in Kosovo is the Republic of Kosovo Cup, which is open to every men's football team that is part of the Football Federation of Kosovo.
 The most successful clubs are FC Prishtina (twenty championship titles), KF Vëllaznimi (eight championship titles), KF Trepça (seven championship titles), KF Liria (five championship titles), and KF Besa (three championship titles).

+On 29 November 1942, Kosovo for first time in its history played a friendly match as part of the celebrations for the 30th Anniversary of the Independence of Albania against Tirana.
+(Note: The alternative name of the Albania national team that was used during this match.)

 The two main clubs in football are FC Prishtina and KF Trepça.
 Prishtina FC was founded in 1922, while KF Trepça was founded ten years later in 1932.
 KF Trepça was part of the 1977–78 championship in the former Yugoslavia League in football.
 They became the only Kosovan Football club ever to reach the finals in the Yugoslav Cup.
 FC Prishtina became the first member of the league in 1983, and it achieved an impressive victory after beating Red Star in Belgrade with 3–1.

-Kosovo's football history under Yugoslavia

-On 29 November 1942, Kosovo for first time in its history played a friendly match as part of the celebrations for the 30th Anniversary of the Independence of Albania against Tirana.
-(Note: The alternative name of the Albania national team that was used during this match.)

 1967–1975

-On 8 November 1967, Kosovo, for the first time as autonomous province of SFR Yugoslavia, played a friendly match against Yugoslavia and the match ended with a 3–3 home draw.
+On 8 November 1967, Kosovo, for the first time as an autonomous province of SFR Yugoslavia, played a friendly match against Yugoslavia and the match ended with a 3–3 home draw.
 For Yugoslavia this match was a pre-preparation before the UEFA Euro 1968 qualifying match against Albania.